Ingrown Toenail Specialist

 Treatment of an ingrown toenail depends on the severity of your symptoms and health history.
 Following an exam, the team might recommend:

-If you have a mild ingrown toenail, the team may recommend performing a “wedge resection.”
+If you have a mild ingrown toenail, the team may recommend performing a “wedge resection".
 This is where a small wedge of the offending nail is removed with clippers.
 This is usually a quick conservative process and doesn’t require anesthesia.

-Partially removing the nail
+Partially removing some or all of the nail (nail avusion)

 To receive treatment for an ingrown toenail, schedule an appointment at Aloha Foot and Ankle Associates.
-Book a consultation online, or call the office today.
+Book a consultation online or call the office today.